JTheoMitr/energy-app-frontend/README.md

 open index.html

+From there you will use the page that opens in your default browser.

-Remember to exit the rails server in your terminal (ctrl + c) before closing out your development environment!
+Once finished - remember to exit the rails server in your terminal (ctrl + c) before closing out your development environment!

 Contribution
 ---------